jmcvetta/downtest/README.md

 downtest
 ========

-Run tests for the downstream consumers of a Golang package
+Run tests for the known downstream consumers of a [Go](http://golang.org) package.

 # Status